jzkelter/KRR-pacman/README.md

 	(a) unblocked (no immediate ghost or wall),
 	(b) contains the nearest pellet, and
 	(c) not the direction of the nearest ghost
+2. Choose the direction that is
+	(a) unblocked and
-2. Choose the current PacPerson is currently facing (if unblocked)
+	(b) the same as PacPerson is currently facing
 3. Choose the direction that is
 	(a) unblocked and
 	(b) contains the nearest pellet